HzDmS/headpose/README.md

 --snapshot ./checkpoints/resnet.pkl
 ```

-**NOTE** checkpoint.pkl is the pre-trained checkpoint downloaded via the google drive link mentioned above.

 ## Results & Comparison

 The proposed model is trained for 25 epochs with initial learning rate 0.00001, batch size 32. **NOTE** that the scores of the original HopeNet are directly from the paper.
-According to the response of the author on github, he used batch size 128 to training the HopeNet.
+According to the response from the author on github, he used batch size 128 to training the HopeNet.
 However, since I only have a GPU with 8GB RAM, training with batch size 128 will invoke 'out of memory' error.
 Thus, I only trained my method with a batch size of 32.
 I believe that performance of my method can be further boosted with a larger batch size.

 |  Model |  Yaw |  Pitch |  Roll |  MAE  |
 |---|---|---|---|---|